EricHripko/eric.hripko.com/_posts/2018-05-14-containerising-jekyll-website.md

 comes to rescue.
 It enables us to utilise multiple containers throughout the build process and this way produce lightweight images while taking advantage of all the Docker features.
-Note that you might need to upgrade your Docker to access this feature or your encounter `Error parsing reference` issue (looks something like the one below).
+Note that you might need to upgrade your Docker to access this feature or you'll encounter `Error parsing reference` issue (looks something like the one below).
 Also, if you are indeed on an older version, you can read about my adventures while
 [upgrading Docker on Ubuntu]({{ site.baseurl }}{% link _posts/2018-05-13-upgrading-docker-ubuntu.md %}).